RabbitSnore/deception_ei/reports/main_report.md

 ## confidence   0.008 -0.009
 ```

-Based on the models testing Hypothesis 1, I regarded the Perceiving EI subscale and the Perspective Taking empathy subscale as the best candidates to interact with confidence.
-Thus, I fit models in which (1) those scales were added and (2) their interaction terms with confidence were added.
+Based on the models testing Hypothesis 1, we regarded the Perceiving EI subscale and the Perspective Taking empathy subscale as the best candidates to interact with confidence.
+Thus, we fit models in which (1) those scales were added and (2) their interaction terms with confidence were added.
 I then compared these models to the base model using a likelihood ratio test, to select a model.
 The model comparison suggested a significant improvement of fit adding EI and empathy, but there was no improvement of fit with the addition of the interaction terms.

 ```r